 Note: The name of the window is dependent on the value you chose in the Measurement Name text box on the Select Data Format screen.
-In Example 1 and Example 2, we accepted the default value Failures, so the window is named Failures Data.
-In Example 3, we entered the value Cost, so the window is named Cost Data.
+In Example 1 and Example 1 and Example 3, we entered the value Cost, so the window is named Cost Data.